-From 11 May to 27 October, the vintage wooden and open carriages of the ‘Crocodile’, the cult locomotive, will chug along twice daily from Davos Platz up the wildly romantic Zügenschlucht Gorge to Filisur.
+From 8 June to 25 October, the vintage wooden and open carriages of the ‘Crocodile’, the cult locomotive, will chug along twice daily from Davos Platz up the wildly romantic Zügenschlucht Gorge to Filisur.
 The scenic highlights of the trip include the 210-metre long Wiesen Viaduct – at 88.9 metres high it is the highest bridge on the Rhaetian Railway (RhB).
-The 40-minute trip is free with a Davos Klosters Card.
+The 40-minute trip is free with a Premium Card.

 It’s no longer necessary to forge new paths across the Alps, as the most stunning Alpine crossing has already been built: the Albula and Bernina sections of the Rhaetian Railway.
 They unite northern and southern Europe in a uniquely captivating way – with the Bernina Express.
 The route from Thusis to Tirano was added to the UNESCO World Heritage List in 2008.
 This train journey is an ideal day trip from Davos Klosters.